davidjbng/vite-plugin-pdf-preview/README.md

 # vite-plugin-pdf-preview
-Preview any html output as a PDF powered by Vite
+Preview your webpage as a PDF using modern CSS/JS features – powered by Vite and Puppeteer

-Supports modern CSS and Javascript features.